10th Mountain Division: World War II

 The 10th Light Division (Alpine) was constituted on 10 July 1943 and activated five days later at Camp Hale under the command of Brigadier General Lloyd E. Jones, with Brigadier General Frank L. Culin Jr. assigned as his assistant division commander (ADC).
 The 10th Light Division was centered on regimental commands; the 85th, 86th, and 87th Infantry Regiments.
-At the time, the division had a strength of 8,500 out of the 16,000 planned, so the military transferred troops from the 30th, 31st, and 33rd Infantry Divisions along with volunteers from the National Guards of Maine, New Hampshire, Vermont, New York, Michigan, Wisconsin, Minnesota, Iowa, North and South Dakota, Colorado, Wyoming, Montana, Idaho, Utah and Washington (specifically, men who were from the Rocky Mountain and northern states, close to the 45th parallel north), to fill out the remainder of the division.
-This lowered morale, and the division faced many difficulties in the new training, which had no established army doctrine.
-Also assigned to the division were the 604th, 605th, and 616th Field Artillery Battalions, the 110th Signal Company, the 710th Ordnance Company, the 10th Quartermaster Company, the 10th Reconnaissance Troop, the 126th Engineer Battalion, the 10th Medical Battalion, and the 10th Counterintelligence Corps Detachment.
+At the time, the division had a strength of 8,500 out of the 16,000 planned, so the military transferred troops from the 30th, 31st, and 33rd Infantry Divisions along with volunteers from the National Guards of Maine, New Hampshire, Vermont and the rest of New England, New York, Pennsylvania, Virginia, West Virginia, Michigan, Wisconsin, Minnesota, Iowa, North and South Dakota, Colorado, Wyoming, Montana, Idaho, Utah and Washington (specifically, men who were from the Rocky Mountain and northern states such as men from in the Appalachian Mountain Area, Green Mountains of Vermont, White Mountains of New Hampshire, Adirondack and Taconic Mountains of New York and The Pocono Mountains of Pennsylvania and men from the areas in the United States close to the 45th parallel north), to fill out the remainder of the division.
+The division faced many difficulties in the new training, which had no established army doctrine.
+Also assigned to the division were the 604th, 605th, and 616th Field Artillery Battalions, 110th Signal Company, 710th Ordnance Company, 10th Quartermaster Company, 10th Reconnaissance Troop, 126th Engineer Battalion, 10th Medical Battalion, and the 10th Counterintelligence Corps Detachment.
 The 10th Light Division was unique in that it was the only division in the army with three field artillery battalions instead of four.
 It was equipped with vehicles specialized in snow operation, such as the M29 Weasel, and winter weather gear, such as white camouflage and skis specifically designed for the division.